Einhorn hedge fund may succeed in Apple case, judge says

 U.S. District Judge Richard Sullivan on Tuesday reserved decision on a lawsuit by the fund, Greenlight Capital, to stop a February 27 shareholder vote on an Apple proposal to end the issuance of preferred stock without investor approval.

-"Candidly I do think the likelihood of success is in favour for Greenlight," Sullivan said at a court hearing in New York.
+"Candidly I do think the likelihood of success is in favor for Greenlight," Sullivan said at a court hearing in New York.

-The hedge fund sued Apple earlier this month as part of Einhorn's broader attempt to get the company to send a bigger chunk of its $137 billion (88.8 billion pounds) in cash to shareholders.
+The hedge fund sued Apple earlier this month as part of Einhorn's broader attempt to get the company to send a bigger chunk of its $137 billion in cash to shareholders.

 The lawsuit contends Apple improperly "bundled" three proposed amendments to its charter into one proxy proposal, a violation of regulatory rules.